microsoft/MixedRealityToolkit-Unity/Documentation/README_ObjectManipulator.md

 ## How to use the object manipulator

-To use the object manipulator, first add the `ObjectManipulator` script component to a GameObject:

-- Selecting the GameObject in the Hierarchy
-- In the Inspector, click the Add Component button
-- Type "Object Manipulator" in the search field
-- Press enter

-Make sure to also add a collider to the object, matching its grabbable bounds.
+To use the object manipulator, first add the `ObjectManipulator` script component to a GameObject.Mak e sure to also add a collider to the object, matching its grabbable bounds.

 To make the object respond to near articulated hand input, add the `NearInteractionGrabbable` script as well.

 Physics behaviour can be enabled for the object manipulator by adding a rigidbody component to the object.
 Physics behaviour enabled by adding this component is discussed in greater detail in [*Physics and collisions*](#physics-and-collisions).